msgr0/gplas2/README.md

 ##### <ins>Using plasmidEC</ins> <a name="using-plasmidec"></a>

 PlasmidEC outperforms most available binary classification tools, and it offers two extra-advantages:
-1) It uses the assembly graph as input. (in **.gfa** format)
+1) It uses assembly graphs in **.gfa** format as input (most tools can't).
-2) It outputs a **.tab** classification file that is automatically compatible with gplas.
+2) It outputs a **classification file** that is automatically compatible with gplas (Other tools will require extra processing of the output).

 Currently, plasmidEC can be used for binary classification of 8 species: *E. coli, K. pneumoniae, Acinetobacter baummannii, P. aeruginosa, S. enterica, S. aureus, E. faecalis, E. faecium*

 Follow the instructions on the [plasmidEC](https://github.com/lisavader/plasmidEC) repository to classify the nodes in your .gfa file.
-After this, move to [Predict plasmids](https://gitlab.com/mmb-umcu/gplas/-/blob/python_dev/README.md#predict-plasmids).
+After obtaining your **classification file**, move to [Predict plasmids](https://gitlab.com/mmb-umcu/gplas/-/blob/python_dev/README.md#predict-plasmids).

 ##### <ins>Using a different binary classifier</ins> <a name="using-a-different-tool"></a>